149203/mikezetlow/README.md

 ![](mountaintop-theres-no-divine-inspiration-in-design-mike-zetlow.jpg)
 ```

 Save the images in .jpg format—no more than 1920px width and 1080px height.
-Save with the lowest quality before degradation is seen in the image.
+Save with the lowest quality before degradation is visible in the image.

 If the image has a caption, wrap it in a `<figcaption>` tag.
 You can include links in captions.